spotify/lyceum/README.md

 A Clojure library designed to help in the authoring and testing of modules riemann rules.

-Each rule lives and is distributed within different namespace.
+Each rule lives and is distributed within a different namespace.
 Lyceum will take care to iterate the classpath and look for namespaces containing rules.